Metwaly-beh/Metwaly-beh/README.md

 I have some professional experience in video editing

-This is my main account everything i created i did from scratch no copy/paste templates were used, most of my projects i created to learn from
+This is my main account everything i created i did from scratch no copy/paste templates were used, most of my projects were created with the goal to of learning

 ---